ryakoub/coptic-hymns/README.md

 If `target` and `current` look equal but heard audio is still behind on a specific device/browser, test `syncOffsetMs` in small steps (e.g. `80`, `120`).

-### Seek-Friendly Audio Files
+## Seek-Friendly Audio Files

-For better random-seek accuracy on phones, player prefers `audio.seek.m4a` when present and falls back to `audio.mp3` automatically.
+For better random-seek accuracy on browsers, player prefers `audio.seek.m4a` when present and falls back to `audio.mp3` automatically.

 Companion file naming: